DamionGans/ubuntu-wsl2-systemd-script/README.md

 Tested on 18.04, 20.04 and the versionless (current) version of Ubuntu from the Windows Store.
 I am not responsible for broken installations, fights with your roommates and police ringing your door ;-).

-__**Note**: Right now I'm trying to get this script working well again.
-Please grant me some time and I'll do my best.
-You can make PR requests if you like to and I will try them out.__

 Instructions from [the snapcraft forum](https://forum.snapcraft.io/t/running-snaps-on-wsl2-insiders-only-for-now/13033) turned into a script.
 Thanks to [Daniel](https://forum.snapcraft.io/u/daniel) on the Snapcraft forum!

 ## Usage